LassoSoft/Lasso-HTML.mode/README.md

 ### Other

-- Associated with the filename extensions ".lasso", ".las", & ".incl", plus files starting with a Lasso delimiter or hashbang.
+- Associated with the filename extensions ".lasso", ".lasso8", ".lasso9",
+".las", & ".incl", plus files starting with a Lasso delimiter or hashbang.

-- Block comments can be added/removed with the `⌘ command` + `/ slash` shortcut.
+- Line or block comments can be added/removed with the `⌘ command` + `/ slash`
+shortcut, depending on the current selection.

 Notes
 -----

-- Only boolean operators are highlighted, but I've left a commented-out regex in SyntaxDefinition.xml that covers all operators.
+- Only boolean operators are highlighted, but there's a commented-out regex in SyntaxDefinition.xml that covers all operators.

+- Lasso 8-only tags were left out of the autocomplete dictionary, but will still highlight.

 - Coda's PHP mode already claims ".inc" files, so you'll want to change that in the Preferences if you use that extension.
 (It also currently claims any files